Explore Your World Creatively

 #art #paris #lifeinparis #artistinparis #sketchbook #jardindupalaisroyal #paradis #laviedartiste

 Mon rêve est ici !
-We’ve done it- we’ve moved Mon rêve est ici !
+We’ve done it- we’ve moved to P Mon rêve est ici !
 We’ve done it- we’ve moved to Paris.
 I can hardly believe I’m finally here after a few intense weeks/months of preparation, getting our house ready to rent in CA, packing, and dreaming of this moment!
 I’m ready to put my Wanderlust Designer mantra to the test - explore creatively- and I want you along with me.
 Let the adventure begin!
 (Photos are of my new Paris nest.) #paris #france #livinginparis #expat #dreamscometrue #wanderlust #adventure #explorecreatively

 I've been quiet again over here as I've been spend I've been quiet again over here as I've been spending all my time packing up for our BIG MOVE TO PARIS and prepping our house to rent!!
 Who knew one could accumulate so much stuff- even when you clean and clear out your house seemingly on a regular basis.
 15 years in one spot can do that, I guess.
 I have found that clearing out - essentially staging - is very liberating for the mind.
 I'm kinda thinking this should be my new look- a minimalist environment really has given me renewed creative energy!